Kansas working through details of who gets vaccinated when

 The state prison system — housing about 8,600 inmates — has reported nearly 5,200 cases among offenders and another 944 cases among staff.
 Four workers and a dozen inmates have died.

 The latest staff death was reported Wednesday by the El Dorado Correctional Facility.
-The prison about 30 miles (48 kilometers) northeast of Wichita described Gabe Morales as a “wonderful asset.”
+The prison described Gabe Morales as a “wonderful asset.”

 Morales began his career in the state prison system at the Winfield Correctional Facility in May 2014 and moved to the El Dorado prison in July 2015.
 Part of Morales’s job was to prepare inmates for life after their sentences ended.